phetsims/phet-info/doc/phet-software-design-patterns.md

 } );
 ```

-There are many different possible ways to implement a state machine, and PhET has not
+There are many different possible ways to implement the state machine behavior, and PhET has not
 standardized on a single implementation.
 On approach is to use the pattern described in
 "Design Patterns: Elements of Reusable Object-Oriented Software", where each state of the
 state machine is represented by an instance of an abstract "state" base class, and the